datanav/docs/hub/features/notifications-feature.rst

 Entities processed
 ~~~~~~~~~~~~~~~~~~
-This is the total number of entities that was read from the pipe's source.
+This is the total number of entities that were read from the pipe's source.

 .. _pipe_completed_metric__changes_last_run:

 Changed entities
 ~~~~~~~~~~~~~~~~
-This is the number or entities that was actually changed.
+This is the number or entities that were actually changed.
 When writing an entity to a dataset, the pipe will compare the new entity to the version of entity that is already in the dataset (if any).
 If the entity is already in the dataset and is identical to the new entity, the new entity is skipped.